tarithj/kmonad-60prcnt/README.md

-# kmonad-60prcnt
-My person kmonad scripts that I use for my 60% mechanical keyboard
+This repo contains kmonad scripts that I use with my 60% mechnical keyboard.

+## Current Features
+- Caps lock to toggle between wasd and arrow keys